HassanDevWork/Recipe-Page/README.md

 ![screenshot](https://images2.imgbox.com/63/be/tyixm7En_o.png)

-You can see this demon on this link: LINK, in this challenge was very special, because it was really chalnging to make custom checkbox witch I think its the hardest, and the second thing is the custom Style for the ordered list, it looks simple but it teache you some CSS trikes
+You can see this demon on this link: https://hopeful-khorana-84c315.netlify.app, in this challenge was very special, because it was really chalnging to make custom checkbox witch I think its the hardest, and the second thing is the custom Style for the ordered list, it looks simple but it teache you some CSS trikes

 ### Built With